 The course selection process is be conducted in a careful and comprehensive manner.
-It involves students having close contact with their Industry and Enterprise teacher as well as other members of staff, the VCE Coordinator, the VET Coordinator, the Pathways Coordinators and relevant Year Level Coordinators.
+It involves students having close contact with their Boost teacher as well as other members of staff, the VCE Coordinator, the VET Coordinator, and relevant Year Level Coordinators.
 The process involves lessons, interviews and the Senior Programs Information Evening.